-The Valuation of Land Act 1960 (Vic) ("VLA") is the principal legislation in determining property valuations.
-Under the VLA the Victorian Valuer-General conducts property valuations on an annual basis.
-As mentioned above, Council applies a capital improved value to all properties within the municipality to consider the full development value of the property.
+The Valuation of Land Act 1960 is the principal legislation in determining property valuations.
+Under the Valuation of Land Act 1960, the Victorian Valuer-General conducts property valuations on an annual basis.
+As mentioned above, Kingston applies a Capital Improved Valuation (CIV) to all properties within the municipality to consider the full development value of the property.
 This basis of valuation considers the total market value of the land including buildings and other improvements.
 The value of land is always derived by the principle of valuing land for its highest and best use at the relevant time of valuation.